albinsanthosh/Basics_of_Python/README.md

 # Leap_learning_basics
-This file conatins all the files created during the leap classes.
+This file contains all the files created during the leap classes.